| Pleasenote that this is not a verbatim transcript of the Press Briefing. It is merely

 the material supporting the Indictment, witness K32 has received death threats

-on Dusko Jovanovic following the practice of the Tribunal
+on Dusko Jovanovic following the practice of the Tribunal" and that

 "the authorities of Serbia and Montenegro serving the Indictment shall